 🏡 How to find a place

-- dash: The site offers furnished apartments, rooms, and coliving options, currently only in Tokyo but worth checking.
+- dash: The site offers furnished apartments, rooms, and coliving options, currently only in Tokyo, but worth checking.

 🚌 Public transport in Japan